 Hello, welcome here.
-The question usually arises in the mind of everyone’s mind what are the loops on my backpack for? who sees several loops in his pack.
+The question usually arises in everyone’s mind what are the loops on my backpack for? who sees several loops in his pack.

 And that’s a question where it should be because whenever someone buys a bag from the market, the shopkeeper doesn’t tell them which loop comes in handy in which situation.

 Someone has said well that knowledge is great wealth.
-Whenever a person out for hiking or traveling, if he cannot use his backpack loops properly at that time, he gets into trouble.
+Whenever a person is out for hiking or travelling, if he cannot use his backpack loops properly at that time, he gets into trouble.
 So at that time, he does something wrong and either harms himself or his pack.

 So if you buy a good backpack and you can’t take full advantage of it, it will be detrimental to you.
 That’s why I’ve explained all the loops of the backpack in this whole article that got you in trouble.